 Northwest Iceland

 Iceland's horse country and Viking heartland in North Iceland.
-This broad fjord is home to more Icelandic horses than anywhere else, the iconic Glaumbaer turf farm museum, Drangey island from Grettis Saga, and natural hot pools at Grettislaug.
+This broad fjord is home to more Icelandic horses than anywhere else, the Glaumbaer turf farm museum, Drangey island from Grettis Saga, and natural hot pools at Grettislaug.

 Main Town